 Some impressions from the XF8 Bootcamp in Milan (1-2 July).
 The audience was reminded that photos, videos and sharing any details are strictly forbidden so I can’t give any spoilers, just writing down my own thoughts and impressions about these two days/ XF in general.

 As you know these talent shows attract a lot of new – mostly young and excited – Mika fans both in France and Italy.
 Italy is more hectic at the moment, imo.
 People are almost encouraged to a small hysteria just to create hype around the show.
 The first day of the bootcamp (Tuesday) was more organized as people coming to see the show were not totally aware where to go or what to do and the security had to guide a bit.
 On Wednesday they already knew better and the day started with a chaos where the crowd was first let to pack behind the gates and then run huge stairs up and down to find seats cameras ready to film the whole mess.
 I felt exhausted after this little exercise not to even mention how humiliating everything will look on possible television or video clips.
 All this happening when I’ve barely survived The French Voice recordings keeping some level of dignity.
 I could live a normal life but I’ve chosen to put myself into situations like this.
 I can’t explain it.
-The recording days were full of embarrassing moments, cameras following the audition and their reactions.
+The recording days were full of embarrassing moments, cameras following the audience and their reactions.
 I hope that the production wants to be nice with their material.
 One of the cameramen was extremely interested in Sylvie’s translating project (me naturally nodding next to her, giving her a sign her explanations made sense to me).

 After finding our places we sat an hour or two listening to instructions/waiting for the production group to get ready, the schedule was similar as in the auditions.
 Most fans were grouped in front rows.
 I really enjoyed seeing such positive vibe coming from the group.
 People had arrived to see the show and to support Mika but also to have a good time together.
 I was sitting next to Sylvie both nights and she patiently translated me every important comment, a huge thank you to her.
 Finally everything was announced to be ready, the intro music started, the audience stood up and started clapping and the judges showed up.
 This is the best part, there’s excitement in the air, love this little moment.
 The judges took their places and the show started.
 The groups for every judge were announced in the beginning of first night and doesn’t seem to be a secret that surprisingly Fedez and Victoria got the traditionally most popular groups (young boys and girls) whereas Mika and Morgan got adults and groups.
 However, Mika’s team got luckily the most obvious winner (hahah, just my opinion of course, we never know how the television audience will vote) and Morgan has at least one good quality group to play/do musical experiments with so everyone should be pleased.